Low-code and no-code platforms have significantly lowered the barriers to designing websites, databases, and complex automated workflows.

 Using the technology can be straightforward, but choosing the right platform can be a little tricky.
 That’s why we’ve created this roundup of eight popular low-code development platforms.
 We’ve listed the key features, pricing, and most important things to know about each one so you can make an informed decision when picking the right development platform.

-Founded in 2006, JotForm now has over 9 million users.
-There’s a free plan, and paid plans start at $24 per month.
+Founded in 2006, Jotform now has over 15 million users.
+There’s a free plan, and paid plans start at $34 per month (billed annually).

 BuildFire started in 2014 as a mobile app builder platform for both iOS and Android.
 It offers high-end development capabilities with an intuitive, user-friendly interface.
 Features include reporting and analytics, source control, access controls, compatibility testing, and deployment management.

 The drag-and-drop functionality lets people of all skill levels create an app that’s tailored to their unique business goals.
 For example, users can create apps for podcasts, events, education, e-commerce, and workforce communications.

 The apps themselves are free to create with BuildFire, but publishing your app requires a paid plan.
 These start at $189 per month.
 However, users can take advantage of a 14-day free trial to ensure the app is a good fit for them.

 Webflow got its start in 2013 with a mission to make it easy for non-coders to build powerful websites and bring their ideas to life.
 Today, the software combines content management, design, marketing, and e-commerce tools into a single visual development platform.

 Robust features include customizable templates, e-forms, text editors, version control, document indexing, SEO management, and website management.